martig3/scrimbot-api/README.md

 # scrimbot-api

-Microservice for processing end of match payloads and statistics queries.
+Microservice for processing CSGO end of match payloads and statistics queries.

 ## Features